 Roasted beetroot, chopped (or add the beetroot before you process it, for a red-colored hummus)

 There are some foods in the world that your body just naturally responds to, and you know that you’re eating something really good for you.
 Hummus is one of those foods.
 Of course, there are medically proven benefits to hummus that you can count on, too.

 Hummus is rich in protein.
 One tablespoon provides 1.2 grams of protein.

 Hummus supplies 2% of both your daily magnesium and iron requirements.

 Hummus has loads of fiber content to help mobilize fat loss.

 We don’t need to tell you that hummus is perfect as a dip for crudités.
-But there are lots of other ways to enjoy your hummus.
-Here are some to get your creative juices flowing:
+But there are plenty of other ways to enjoy your hummus.
+Here are some ideas to get your creative juices flowing!